Multiple unit

-A multiple-unit train (or multiple unit (MU)) is a self-propelled train composed of one or more carriages joined, and where one or more of the carriages have the means of propulsion built in.
-By contrast, a locomotive-hauled train has all of the carriages unpowered.
+A multiple-unit train (or multiple unit (MU)) is a self-propelled train or trainset composed of one or more carriages joined, and where one or more of the carriages have the means of propulsion built in.
+By contrast, a locomotive-hauled train has entirely unpowered carriages.

-An implication of this is that all the powered carriages needs to be controllable by a single engineer or driver, which is a case of the broader concept of multiple-unit train control.
+An implication of this is that all powered carriages must be controllable by a single engineer or driver, which falls under the broader concept of multiple-unit train control.
 In other words, all "multiple units" employ some variation of multiple-unit train control.
-In the broader context "unit" means any powered rail vehicle, including locomotives (that does not carry cargo) and powered cargo-carrying carriages.
+In the broader context, "unit" means any powered rail vehicle, including locomotives (that do not carry cargo) and powered cargo-carrying carriages.
 In the context of this article, "unit" refers specifically to the latter only (whether the cargo is passengers or some other cargo).

 What follows is that if coupled to another multiple unit, all MUs can still be controlled by the single driver, with multiple-unit train control.

 Although multiple units consist of several carriages, single self-propelled carriages – also called railcars, rail motor coaches or railbuses – are in fact multiple units when two or more of them are working connected through multiple-unit train control (regardless of whether passengers can walk between the units or not).